<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=657551337980251&amp;ev=PageView&amp;noscript=1">

 Through play and exploration, Roots students take on new environments and experiences with increased comfort and courage while building skills in key developmental areas.
 Below you'll find examples of some of these moments of learning in action.

-COGNITIVE LEARNING Cognitive learning for Roots students is much less tangible and concrete than with older children.
+COGNITIVE LEARNING Cognitive learning for Roots students is subtle and less concrete than with older children.
 In this example at the light table, you can see the children taking risks, trying new ideas, learning through trial and error, and exploring novice materials.
 When students return to the materials, their prior knowledge and burgeoning understanding of cause and effect supports them in creating new understandings of the world.
 The children are discovering how the pieces balance, relate to one another, and how they can build upon each other.
 The magnetic tiles offer a variety of designs and dimensions, which introduces and reinforces shape and color awareness.
 The transparent nature of the tile invites the children to look through the shapes and experience the room through the specific lens of color, inviting a world of creativity.
 These are early scientific and mathematical learnings for children as they explore, discover, relate, and remember.

 A few other skills the children are developing with this experience include gross motor strength (pulling apart the tiles — some are very strong!) and fine motor skills as they manipulate, maneuver, construct, and even deconstruct.
 Teachers identify and name the colors, shapes, and structures, which encourages language and early literacy development.